Governance and disclosure

 GESB's Proxy Voting Policy is set out below.

-The Board has adopted the following policy regarding proxy voting:
+The GESB Board has adopted the following principles in relation to proxy voting:

-- The party (fund manager) responsible for the management of the specific portfolio is primarily responsible for determining what course of action to take with regard to proxy voting and corporate actions.
-This should be in accordance with their documented internal policies.
+- The party (investment manager) responsible for the management of specific securities is primarily responsible for determining what course of action to take with regard to proxy voting and corporate actions.
+This should be in accordance with GESB’s mandated objectives and the manager’s documented internal policies.

-- Where any particular issue is considered by the fund manager or the Board to create a perceived conflict of interest or reputation risks for GESB or the Government of Western Australia, GESB reserves the right to exercise its own proxy voting decision.
+- Where any particular issue is considered by the Board or the investment manager to create a perceived conflict of interest or reputation risks for GESB or the Government of Western Australia, GESB reserves the right to determine the course of action taken with respect to proxy voting decisions.

-- In this circumstance, the Chief Investment Officer will make a recommendation to the Board, supported by internal analysis and external advice, on how to vote on a particular resolution and the Board will make its decision.
+- In this circumstance, the General Manager Investments will make a recommendation to the Board, supported by internal analysis and external advice, on how to vote on a particular resolution and the Board will make its decision.
 This will then be implemented via GESB's custodian.

-- The fund manager will provide reporting on all proxy voting and corporate actions that it undertakes on GESB's behalf.
+- Each investment manager will provide reporting on all proxy voting and corporate actions that it undertakes on GESB's behalf.
 All documentation relevant to a vote that GESB implements will be maintained.

 A summary of whether, during the previous financial year, GESB exercised its voting rights in relation to shares in listed companies.